Sezguin/VanillaPlus/README.md

 5. Go to `Clouds` and change `Cloud Shadows` to **ON**.
 Change `Cloud Altitude` to something higher than **300** (unless you want clouds clipping through the tops of mountains, which can be nice - experiement with this) and finally go to the `Unbound Cloud Settings` options and increase the `Cloud Amount`, `Cloud Smallness` and `Rain Cloud Addition` by a small amount.
 Mine are on `1.2`, `1.1` and `+1.00` respectively.

 *These are personal preference and worth experimenting with.
 If you change too much and don't like it, you can reset the shader pack to its defaults.*

+### Optional Distant Horizons Configuration

+1. Go to `Options` from your in-game Minecraft menu.
+2. You should see an icon next to the FOV slider that looks like some squares within squares.
+3. Ensure `Enable Rendering` and `Enable Cloud Rendering` are set to **True**.
+4. `LOD Chunk Render Distance Radius` should be between 128 - 512 (this is how far you can see, feel free to experiment) - mine is on 512 for maximum view distance.
+5. `Quality Preset` should be **High** or **Extreme** - but play around for best performance.

 ### Optional Distant Horizons Data Transfer